fabmax/physx-jni/README.md

 [physx-js-webidl](https://github.com/fabmax/physx-js-webidl).

 ## How to use
-The library is available on jcenter, so you can easily add this to your build.gradle:
+The library is available on maven central, so you can easily add this to your build.gradle:
 ```
-repositories {
-    jcenter()
-}

 dependencies {
     // java bindings
-    implementation("de.fabmax:physx-jni:0.3.1")
+    implementation("de.fabmax:physx-jni:0.3.2")

     // native libraries, you can add the one matching your system or both
-    runtimeOnly("de.fabmax:physx-jni:0.3.1:native-win64")
-    runtimeOnly("de.fabmax:physx-jni:0.3.1:native-linux64")
+    runtimeOnly("de.fabmax:physx-jni:0.3.2:native-win64")
+    runtimeOnly("de.fabmax:physx-jni:0.3.2:native-linux64")
 }
 ```